Bishopukpai/tutorial-draft/Tutorialdraft.md

 1. Install a stable version of [Node.js](https://nodejs.org/en/) on your computer.
 If you don’t have Node.Js on your machine, you can follow the instructions in this tutorial, [How To Install Node.js and Create Local Development environment on macOs](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-and-create-a-local-development-environment-on-macos) or the installation using a  PPA section in [How To Install Node.js in Ubuntu 18.0](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04) to install Node.js on macOS or Ubuntu 18.0.

 1. Basic knowledge of React.Js, like creating a new React project, modifying the React project, and creating components.
-There is a tutorial on
+There is a tutorial on [How To SetUp React Project With Create React App](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-react-project-with-create-react-app#prerequisites) that will be very helpful in getting this knowledge.

+## Step 1 - Installing Necessary Packages and Dependencies